open-mmlab/mmhuman3d/mmhuman3d/data/data_structures/SenseMoCap_SMC_File_Format_Description.md

       - ##### Background (Group)

         - Background Images for matting.
-Avaliable from v3 data
+Available from v3 data
           - Color : Same as Kinect Color
           - Depth: Same as Kinect Depth